 The transaction fee rate that we charge borrowers varies depending on the pricing grade of the loan facilitated.
 For loans within the same pricing grade, the transaction fee rate also varies depending on the term of the loan and repayment schedule.
-The rate for transaction fees we charge borrowers is a component of the total cost of borrowing for borrowers that is presented as an APR, with the other component being the fixed interest rate to investors for each pricing grade.
+The rate for transaction fees we charge borrowers is a component of the total cost of borrowing for borrowers, with the other component being the fixed interest rate to investors for each pricing grade.
 See "Item 4.
 Information on the Company-B. Business Overview-Risk Management-Proprietary Credit Scoring Model and Loan Qualification System."